mzakharo/flutter_with_python_android/README.md

 # ask p4a to output aar instead of apk
 android.release_artifact = aar

-#specify your dependencies (list here more packages as your script's dependencies)
+#specify your dependencies (list here more packages as your runtime dependencies)
 requirements = python3

 # foreground : so that OS does not kill us (optional)